chatgris/funnel/doc/Architecture.md

 ### Messages

-Message are not persisted by funnel.
+Messages are not persisted by funnel.
 Period.

 River does have a local cache to support `last-event-id` from Server-sent events.